"Our work is human first'

 Photo by - Bar Groisman

-William Townsend is a Theatre-Maker, Facilitator and Trainee Counsellor.
-His appreciation of 'the whole' is key to his work.
-He is more interested in the 'how' and 'why' before the 'what'.
+William Townsend is a Theatre-Maker and Performer.
+The appreciation of 'the whole' is key to his work.

-He has collaborated on 26 shows since 2016 & is currently devising with Babel Theatre on their project ‘The Fall’ and running GymJam.
+He is currently devising with Babel Theatre on their project ‘The Fall’ alongside running GymJam.

 Risha Silvera is an actor and physical theatre artist based in the southeast of England.
 She graduated from Fourth Monkey Actor Training Company in 2019 and, before that, from UEA with a degree in American and English Literature.